History of Ukrainian literature: Under Austro-Hungarian rule

+Soviet period

 After the revolution, the literary process was particularly dramatic and complex in Ukraine, as in the entire USSR.
 On the one hand, Ukrainian literature at that time was experiencing an unprecedented zenith.
-On a rich literary palette, various art schools, styles, and trends coexisted — from radical proletarianism, whose theorists promoted the creation of a "purely proletarian culture" by "laboratory means" (V. Blaktyny, G. Mikhaylichenko, M. Khvylvoy) to futurism (M. Semenko) and even neoclassicism, whose representatives were guided by the creation of high harmonious art based on the development of classical samples of World Literature (a group of neoclassicists led by M. Zerov).
+On a rich literary palette, various art schools, styles, and trends coexisted – from radical proletarianism, whose theorists promoted the creation of a "purely proletarian culture" by "laboratory means" (V. Blaktyny, G. Mikhaylichenko, M. Khvylvoy) to futurism (M. Semenko) and even neoclassicism, whose representatives were guided by the creation of high harmonious art based on the development of classical samples of World Literature (a group of neoclassicists led by M. Zerov).

-In 1925–1928, a "literary discussion" was held — a public discussion about the ways of development, ideologies, aesthetic orientation, and objectives of the new Ukrainian Soviet literature, the place, and role of the writer in society.
+In 1925–1928, a "literary discussion" was held – a public discussion about the ways of development, ideologies, aesthetic orientation, and objectives of the new Ukrainian Soviet literature, the place, and role of the writer in society.
 The discussion arose due to deep differences in understanding of the nature and purpose of artistic creativity among Ukrainian writers, and the ideological and political competition of literary organizations.

-However, most of the representatives of this wave of Ukrainian revival died during the Civil War, the Holodomor of 1932-33, Red Terror, and the Bolshevik repressions of the 30s.
+However, most of the representatives of this wave of Ukrainian revival died during the Civil War, the Holodomor of 1932–33, Red Terror, and the Bolshevik repressions of the Great Purge of the 1930s.
 In 1938–1954, about 240 Ukrainian writers were repressed, although many of them were supporters of the Soviet government, fought for it, and became writers after the revolution.
 Some of them were shot, some died in prison, and the fate of some of them remained unknown after the arrests.
 The poet M. Rylsky, recognized by the Soviet authorities, was arrested and spent 10 years in the camps on charges of participating in a mythical Ukrainian military organization.
 Ostap Vyshnya, G. Kosynka, M. Zerov, M. Kulish, Y. Pluzhnyk, and M. Semenko were shot.
 M. Khvylovy, who tried to save many comrades, committed suicide.
-The Experimental Theater "Berezil" was also banned, and its head — the world-famous director Les Kurbas - was arrested and shot.
-This generation of writers in the history of Ukrainian literature has become known as — "Executed Renaissance."
+The Experimental Theater "Berezil" was also banned, and its head – the world-famous director Les Kurbas – was arrested and shot.
+This generation of writers in the history of Ukrainian literature has become known as – "Executed Renaissance."

 Despite the rigid framework of the Soviet-style style of socialist realism, Ukrainian writers managed to create literature that has not lost its relevance today.
 These are, first of all, works by P. Tychyna, M. Rylsky, V. Sosiura, O. Dovzhenko, O. Honchar and others.